robpataki/greensock-rails/README.md

 # Greensock JS for Rails

-This is a Ruby gem for adding the great [Greensock JavaScript tweening engine](http://www.greensock.com/gsap-js/) to Rails, so that you can animate the hell out of your RESTful app :)
+This is a Ruby gem for adding the free version of the great [Greensock JavaScript tweening engine](http://www.greensock.com/gsap-js/) to Rails, so that you can animate the hell out of your RESTful app :)

 [![Gem Version](https://badge.fury.io/rb/greensock-rails.png)](http://badge.fury.io/rb/greensock-rails)

+## What this gem contains

+Please note that this gem only contains the free version of Greensock - no premium plugins are included.
+For more information about **Club Greensock and premium plugins** please visit [https://greensock.com/club/](https://greensock.com/club/)

-## greensock-rails RubyGems URL
+## greensock-rails on RubyGems

 [https://rubygems.org/gems/greensock-rails](https://rubygems.org/gems/greensock-rails)